ogghostjelly/ziponline/README.md

 Extract files from a zip asynchronously without downloading the whole zip, using HTTP range requests.

+# Limitations

+Currently only supports DEFLATE decompression and only supports EOCD headers that are less than 256 bytes in size.

 # Examples

 Extract a single file